Vacation Scheme Applications: Unlock the Path to Your Legal Career!

 You can have a look at additional resources on our Free Personality Test Page.

-What To Expect From a Law Vacation Scheme
+What Can You Expect from a Vacation Scheme?

 A vacation scheme will provide you with a unique opportunity to gain hands-on experience in the daily life of a law firm of your choosing.
 Typically happening during the holidays, these opportunities are brief but intense experiences that last between one and four weeks.
 During this time, among other things, you can: